Candidates in the 2016 Philippine presidential election: Lakas–CMD

 Lakas–CMD has indicated that it would likely nominate Senator Bong Revilla for president, but is also considering 2010 presidential candidate Gilberto Teodoro, Jr., who had retired from politics.

 Representative Danilo Suarez's May 2015 meeting with Vice President Binay in Negros Oriental suggested an alliance between Lakas and the United Nationalist Alliance.
 Suarez said that "We're polarizing towards the UNA.
 Number one, our chairman emeritus, the former president Gloria Macapagal Arroyo...
 We're very grateful to the vice president to be the only, the highest elected official who is sympathetic to her."

 Nacionalista Party

 On an April 2015 cruise from Manila to Japan, the Nacionalista Party were supposed to decide on their plans for 2016.
 However, they were not able to form a consensus on what to do.
 In May, Cynthia Villar said that they are considering adopting Grace Poe as their candidate.

 With multiple members angling for the vice presidency, Cynthia Villar said that the party wouldn't impose stand to whom to support for the presidency if two or more members would run for the vice presidency.
 By September, she said that if Rodrigo Duterte decides to run for the presidency, the Nacionalistas might support him.

+Rodrigo Duterte's campaign strategist Lito Banayo revealed in 2022 that Duterte originally planned to ran under the Nacionalista banner, but due to ambition of Antonio Trillanes, Bongbong Marcos, and Alan Peter Cayetano to get Nacionalista's presidential nomination, Duterte joined PDP and the three later seek as Duterte's running mate.